Iceecreeam/tempp/README.md

 I used @media to change the font-size and line-height become larger and easier to read for tablets and phones.
 I also used it to resize flexboxes and images. so that they were more pleasing to the eye.

 ## Credits
 ### Content
+- Normalise.css from Nicolas Gallangher
-- All text was typed by me
+- All descriptions were made by me

 ### Media
 - All images of the band and its members are from [the band's Instagram](https://www.instagram.com/idkhow/?hl=en), [Dallon Weekes' Instagram](https://www.instagram.com/dallonweekes/), and [Ryan Seaman's Instagram](https://www.instagram.com/ryanseaman/).